 A: TPT is always looking for enthusiastic volunteers!
-To inquire about volunteer opportunities, please contact Samantha Grangaard at (651) 229-1443 or [email protected].￼
+To inquire about volunteer opportunities, please contact Madelaine Strickland at [email protected].

 Q: How do I donate my vehicle to TPT?

-A: Donating your vehicle to TPT is free, easy, tax-deductible, and makes you a member.
+A: Donating your vehicle to TPT is free, easy, and tax-deductible.
 Visit www.tpt.org/support/car-donation for more information.

 Q: How much does a TPT membership cost?